Agoric/documentation/main/zoe/api/zoe.md

 - Returns: `{Promise<Instance>}`

 Returns a `Promise` for the contract `instance` the `invitation` is part of.

+An `Instance` record has six properties:
+- `instanceHandle`: Opaque `instance` identifier, used as the table key  **tyg todo: What table?**
+- `installationHandle`: Opaque identifier for the `installation` the `instance` is running in.
+- `publicAPI`: Invite-free publicly accessible API for the contract.
+Developers can add methords to this.
+- `terms`: Contract parameters
+- `issuerKeywordRecord`: Record with keyword keys, `issuer` values
+- `brandKeywordRecord`: Record with keyword keys, `brand` values

 ```js
 const instance = await E(zoe).getInstance(invitation);
 ```